Federfleisch/federfleisch.github.io/source/_posts/about-me.md

 Beyond that, I am also interested in many foreign languages, such as German or Japanese.

-Check out my resume for more details.
+Check out my [resume](/docs/DenisLefevre-CreativeDesigner-CV.pdf) for more details.

 —D

-Oh, and in case you wonder, I choose Salamander.